Simple-Robotics/code-analysis-tools/README.md

 # code-analysis-tools
 Guidelines and notes about useful tools to analyze and optimize code.

 The idea is to gather some tools that we use to develop high performance code.
+We should provide information about how to install and use these tools.

 ## Checking for speed